Kamran0005/Image-Classification-AICTE-Internship/README.md

 # P1-Image-Classification-by-Machine-Learning-AICTE-Internship

-I have done this project to classify images by using CNNmodel and Pre Trained Mobile Net model.
-I created the streamlit app for the same.

-## How to rum the code

-### Ack
+This project demonstrates the implementation of a Machine Learning model for image classification.
+The aim is to classify images into predefined categories using state-of-the-art techniques in deep learning.
+The project is modular, extensible, and designed to help researchers and developers understand and apply ML models to real-world datasets.